 Benefits of Transferring Your CCJ to the High Court

-We hope that the TV show “Call The Bailiffs” shows the benefits of entrusting your judgment to a proactive and knowledgeable team of enforcement specialists.
+We hope that the TV show “Call The Bailiffs” shows the benefits of entrusting your judgement to a proactive and knowledgeable team of enforcement specialists.
 You can observe the agents’ personalities as well as Claire Sandbrook’s and the Shergroup team’s support.
 Our entire procedure is geared to provide a quick and effective enforcement service while adhering to the letter of the law and the expectations that we have set for ourselves.

 Above all, after your first investment of a one-time fee, the debtor must pay all fees associated with the High Court enforcement process.
 There are no hidden fees to pay, and no more invoices will be received.
 It costs £161 in total, including upfronts.